-- Current approval: GDP - Field assessments completed in 2023. - Operations are tentatively scheduled for 2026/27 with potential to be moved forward - o 9 blocks, 298ha - Harvest plan is divided into two separate areas: - o Red Deer River (see B9/Coalcamp/Grease map): - o Nitchi Creek - Watercourse buffers are laid out on all watercourses as per the OGR.
+- Current approval: GDP - Field assessments completed in 2023. - Scheduled in AOP for 2025/26 operations - o 9 blocks, 294ha - Harvest plan is divided into two separate areas: - Red Deer River (see B9/Coalcamp/Grease map): - Nitchi Creek - Watercourse buffers are laid out on all watercourses as per the OGR.
 Watercourse crossings are minimized wherever possible.
 There is a clear-span bridge crossing planned on Nitchi Creek as part of the DLO04661 upgrading.
 There is no crossing on Red Deer River. - Wildlife zones in this area include Key Wildlife Biodiversity Zone (along Red Deer River) and Core Grizzly Bear Zone.
-WFC operations comply with OGR to mitigate potential impacts to wildlife.

-- There are no designated trails overlapping timber operations - This area is within grazing lease land, WFC has contacted grazing operators and will continue to discuss mitigation of potential impact throughout plan development and implementation - Access control to be maintained off publicly accessible roads to maintain temporary road condition.
+WFC operations comply with OGR to mitigate potential impacts to wildlife. - There are no designated trails overlapping timber operations - This area is within grazing lease land, WFC has contacted grazing operators and will continue to discuss mitigation of potential impact throughout plan development and implementation - Access control to be maintained off publicly accessible roads to maintain temporary road condition.